RainMaker1707/armor/README.md

 You are allowed to fork this code, or cntribute to this repository actively.

 All this project is firstly made to help a cyber assistant, running on GPT4, to classify cyber threats and provide mitigation techniques based on the threat behavior the user encountered.

+## Forewords
+As the syntax of STIX2 is pretty heavy ARMOR aims to simplify it.\
+ARMOR will use the simplest syntax and object creation to save the important parameters of a threat,

+Threat and  Mitigation techniques are load from JSON files.
+Each of these has its own file.\
+It is pretty simple to add a threat or a mitigation technique by adding a file in the data directory.
+The main  will automaticaly load it.
+When the software runs, it is impossible to modify a loaded file.\
+It is possile to modify JSON or XML files and then ojects loaded will change in the next run.\

 ## Immutability
 All objects created in the  framework  are immutable.
-You can add new object annd delete old one, but mutability insert a risk of error that is not acceptable in a CyberSecurity framework.
+You can add new object and delete old one, but mutability evolves risks. of error that is not acceptable in a CyberSecurity framework.
 The only mutable field are:
 - Mitigation techniques ID list
+- Last modified date

 ## New objects
 Threat and Mitigation  object can be load from three functions:\